DuanXu-97/RubikCube-Web/README.md

 </div>

 ## Usage
-You can visit RubikCube-Web through the url: http://159.226.5.97:9006/.
 RubikCube-Web contains the following functions:

 - **Rotating face:**
 The face of cube can be rotated by pressing ULFRBD on the keyboard.